Read This First

 Prompt 2: Clearly describe three ingenious experiments that uncovered insights into reality that were once thought unknowable.

-The section turns on Simulating the Primordial Soup.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Simulating the Primordial Soup in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The anchors here are Simulating the Primordial Soup, The Miller-Urey Experiment (1953): Simulating the Primordial Soup, and Clearly describe three ingenious experiments that uncovered insights.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep Simulating the Primordial Soup, The Miller-Urey Experiment (1953): Simulating the Primordial Soup, and Clearly describe three ingenious experiments that uncovered insights in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 Objective